 A8 Interlaken-Ost – Brienz

-The tunnels along this stretch have been equipped with emergency galleries in the period from 2014 to 2018.
-This project will be followed by a total renovation of the road surface and other engineering structures starting in 2021.
+The tunnels along this stretch have been equipped with emergency galleries in the last few years.
+This project is now followed by a total renovation of the road surface and other engineering structures, starting in 2021.

-The stretch of the A8 between Interlaken-Ost and Brienz was opened to traffic in 1988, and since that time it has never undergone comprehensive renovation.
-In order to preserve the infrastructure on this major route for the future and adapt it to the latest standards, a total renovation is to be carried out starting in 2021.
-The plan is to renovate the entire infrastructure.
+The stretch of the A8 between Interlaken-Ost and Brienz was opened to traffic in 1988 and has never undergone comprehensive renovation since then.
+In order to preserve the infrastructure for the future on this major route and to adapt it to the latest standards, a total renovation is to be carried out, starting in 2021 and lasting for three years.
+A few years ago, the tunnels have already been equipped with emergency galleries (putting into service 2016 & 2018).
+In 2020, preparatory work outside of traffic has been carried out, concerning mostly the tunnels’ control centres.
+The plan of the upcoming work is to renovate the entire infrastructure.
 At the same time, the suspended ceiling in the Giessbach tunnel is to be reinforced.
 The stretch that is to undergo total renovation begins at kilometre 24.0, i.e. just after the Bönigen junction in the direction of Interlaken.
-At the other end, work will commence at kilometre 37.8, i.e. in the vicinity of Brienz junction.
+At the other end, work will commence at kilometre 37.8, i.e. in the vicinity of the Brienz junction.

 - Length: 13.8 kilometres

 - Length of tunnels: Sengg, 870 metres; Chüebalm, 1,325 metres; Giessbach, 3,340 metres